 The Cake was nothing short of spectacular with hand made black chocolate lace detailing.
 There was even dry ice to create a foggy mist over the dessert table during the cake cutting.
 Guest tables were draped with black lace and black mismatched candlesticks, gold trimmed candle holders and lanterns with twisted flowers coming out of them for a darker eerie feel.
 Each place setting had dark burgundy napkins, gold cutlery and a black feather with each guest’s name hand painted by the bride’s sister.
 As both the bride and groom are bartenders, homemade bitters were placed at each setting for the wedding favors.

-Not to be forgotten was the paper suite.
-Each invitation was hand wrapped in black lace with custom skull tags and the black envelopes were sealed with a wax seal.
+Not to be forgotten – the paper suite.
+Each invitation was hand wrapped in black lace with custom skull tags and the black envelopes sported a wax seal.
 This really was the first design choice and everything else flowed from this suite.
 I would have to say that this is one of favorite weddings I have planned and thank Steph and Jared so much for allowing me to help create their vision! “

 Venue: Sea Cider Farm and Ciderhouse | Photos: Megan Edelman Photography | Planning & Design: Blue Lily Event Planning | Rentals: Trend Décor | Floral Design & Veil: FLEURtacious by Lynda Marie | Furniture Rental & Styling: fallenolive Inklings and Designs | Furniture Rental: Bash Specialty | Rentals: Party Mood | Linens: Decorate Victoria | Catering: Toque Catering | Paper Suite: Studio 745 | Beauty: Tasha Winters Hair and Makeup Artistry | Cake: Schur to Please Wedding and Specialty Cakes | Desserts: Yonni’s Donuts & Victoria Pie Co. | Band: The Temps